MartianZoo/solarnet/README.md

 ### Join the discord

 Please do.
-[This invite](https://discord.gg/KruKmJfPY) should work until Sept 25...
+[This invite](https://discord.gg/8tX5g4Yx3T) should work...

 ### Videos